 Just using witch hazel may not be enough to give you firm bath bombs, so to make the perfect bath bombs in high humidity, you also need to control the inside temperature.
 I suggest you keep it 72 degrees or below.

 This is an absolute must if you plan to make bath bombs in really high humidity.
 I suggest this dehumidifier.
-It doesn't take up too much space, and even has different sizes available to fit your needs.
 This may be too much to spend if making bath bombs is just a hobby, but if you plan on selling your bath bombs, this will save you a lot of headaches.

 Using these few suggestions, even in high humidity, my bath bombs usually dry overnight and are rock solid.